If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-The measures we’ll discuss below will go a long way in prevent brace comb.
-However, even when you have done all you can to prevent it from being built, you might find that some has been built just the same.
+The measures we’ll discuss below will go a long way in preventing brace comb.
+However, even when you have done all you can to prevent it from being built, you might find that some have been built just the same.
 Well, that is a day in beekeeping, and your only choice is to remove the unwanted comb as appropriate.
-Honey bees will build comb where they want, when they want, if they want to.
-They can be pretty fast at it too, so make sure to check for irregular comb in every hive inspection.
+Honey bees will build comb where they want when they want if they want to.
+They can be pretty fast at it too, so make sure to check for an irregular comb in every hive inspection.
 If you miss brace comb for a week or two, it may encourage the bees to brace up all the beehive frames and the comb on them, then you will really be stuck with a serious problem in your hands.

 Ensuring a Level Beehive